Clause 17.14: special leave

 17.14.4 Called as a Witness in a Private Capacity

-A permanent or long-term temporary employee who is subpoenaed or called as a witness in a private capacity shall, for the whole of the period necessary to attend as such a witness, be granted at the employee's election, leave without pay.
+A permanent or long-term temporary employee who is subpoenaed or called as a witness in a private capacity must, for the whole of the period necessary to attend as such a witness, be granted at the employee's election, leave without pay.

-Special leave on full pay up to a maximum of five days in any one year shall be granted to permanent or long-term temporary employees for the purpose of attending at any examination approved by the Secretary.
+Special leave on full pay up to a maximum of five days in any one year will be granted to permanent or long-term temporary employees for the purpose of attending at any examination approved by the Secretary.

 17.14.6 Association Activities